crowdagger/crowbook/README.md

 Crowbook has experimental support for writing interactive fiction (only for HTML).
 For more information, read the [interactive fiction chapter](guide/if.md).

+### Customization ###

+While the default settings will hopefully generate something that should look "good enough", it is possible to customize the output, essentially by providing different [templates](guide/templates.md).

 ### Bugs ###

 See the [github's issue tracker](https://github.com/lise-henry/crowbook/issues).